 Officially, there are two ages: Modern Age and Silver Age.
 These are a short hand way to describe what figures are legal.
 There is also a retired age that we may use from time to time, Golden Age.
 There is also a third age that we use at Two Kings: Regal Age.

 What is Modern Age?

 Modern Age is the “current” and most common age which is legal at official Wizkid sanctioned events (like at conventions).
 The official Wizkids listing of Modern Age Elements can be found at this link.
 Anything considered Modern Age by Wizkids is considered Modern Age by Two Kings.

 What is Silver Age?

-Silver Age is a “go-between” age.
+Regal Age is a “go-between” age.
 It allows all Heroclix figures created by Wizkids (excluding purple ring figures) to be played.
-Also, Silver Age allows any Wizkids bystander tokens to be played.
+Also, Regal Age allows any Wizkids bystander tokens to be played.
 However, only 3D special objects and resources can be played (the old cardboard special objects are only legal in Golden Age).
 Standard objects (3D or otherwise) are always legal.

 What is Golden Age?

 Golden Age is, in short, “anything goes.”
 Any Heroclix piece made (including special objects, figures, bystander tokens, feats, battlefield conditions and purple ring figures) is legal to be played in a Golden Age tournament.
 The Yu-Gi-Oh traps/spells are also legal in Golden Age only.
 We do have a minor tweak for Golden Age tournaments at Two Kings, however.
 In Golden Age, if you play a resource, you cannot use feats.
 If you use feats, you cannot play a resource.
 Traps/spells cannot be played with a resource.

 What about ATAs?

 ATAs (or Additional Team Abilities) are legal in both Regal and Golden Age tournaments.